 Electric load forecasting is well studied [1], [6]–[8], and most current research focuses on developing more accurate forecasts.
 Load forecasting is particularly relevant in today’s context, with the advent of new smart grid technologies.
 The demand patterns used to drive these technologies are complex due to the deregulation of energy markets and the number of different random variables, often governed by human behavior, which needs to be considered to predict future electricity demand.
 Finding an appropriate forecasting model for a specific electricity network is not a trivial task [4], [5], [9].
 Different factors can affect load forecasts, such as the location of the area, the type of customers in the region, weather factors (e.g., temperature), the time of the day, day of the week, and other unpredictable factors (i.e., coronavirus outbreak).
 Also, electricity demand can be assessed by tracking it periodically - hourly, daily, weekly, monthly, or yearly and forecasting processes can be applied to various horizons: very short-term load forecasting (VSTLF, <1-day), short-term load forecasting (STLF, <2-weeks), medium-term load forecasting (MTLF <3-years), and long-term load forecasting (LTLF >3years) [10].
 Shorter-term forecasting has been the focus in most current research, concentrating on horizons of less than two weeks [1], [10], [11]

-Both statistical techniques and artificial intelligence (AI) have been applied to provide load forecasts, and with the advent of the widespread application of data science, the boundary between these two approaches is becoming more equivocal [1].
+Both statistical techniques and machine learning (ML) have been applied to provide load forecasts, and with the advent of the widespread application of data science, the boundary between these two approaches is becoming more equivocal [1].
 Examples of statistical techniques applied to electrical load forecasting include multiple linear regression analysis [12], [13] exponential smoothing [14], [15], and auto-regressive integrated moving average (ARIMA) modeling [16], [17].
-AI algorithms are more intelligent and can be better, as they provide the capacity to learn and adapt to the non-linear and complex relationships between load and other influencing factors (e.g., weather, time of day) automatically [10].
-Artificial Neural Networks [18][19], Fuzzy Regression Models [20], [21], Support Vector Machines [22], Gradient Boosting Machines [23] have all been applied to electrical load forecasting.
+ML algorithms are more intelligent and can be better, as they provide the capacity to learn and adapt to the non-linear and complex relationships between load and other influencing factors (e.g., weather, time of day) automatically [10].
+Artificial Neural Networks (ANNs) [18][19], Fuzzy Regression Models [20], [21], Support Vector Machines [22], Gradient Boosting Machines [23] have all been applied to electrical load forecasting.

 In recent years, deep learning approaches have also become enticing to researchers in this field.
-The Recurrent Neural Network (or RNN) introduced memory into neural networks, which helps model sequential data.
+The Recurrent Neural Network (RNN) introduced memory into neural networks, which helps model sequential data.
 However, RNNs have a weakness in that they are susceptible to the effects of vanishing or exploding gradient [6], [24].
 This weakness led to the development of the Long Short-Term Memory (LSTM) network.
 The LSTM provides a model capable of storing information for an extended period and better control of gradients.
 Munem[25] et al. argue that LSTM is better than other deep neural networks because of its memory cell configuration.
 Convolutional Neural Networks (CNNs) have also gained the attention of researchers studying load forecasting [3], [26]–[29].
 The CNN is a feed-forward network designed to process data with a grid topology; its primary application has been for image classification [3], [30].
 CNNs can also be applied to time-series data using a 1D topology [ref].
 For electrical load forecasting, they are known to boost the power of the ANN because they have deeper layers and have model parameters such as a receptive field length and dilation, which can help interpret load data better [6], [31].
 Amaradinghe[3] et al. compared the CNN with the LSTM, SVM, ANN, and other algorithms for individual building level load forecasting.
 They concluded that CNN is a viable technique that produces accurate load forecasts.